datasciencedojo/meetup/getting_started_with_vowpal_wabbit/readme.md

 ## Installation

 VowPal Wabbit was developed to be run on the open source Debian operating system.
 Therefore, it is fairly simple to install on Linux operating systems, like Ubuntu.
 Ubuntu installation is demonstrated in the meet-up.

 If you have a Windows operating system and would like to install VowPal Wabbit, [this tutorial] (http://mlwave.com/install-vowpal-wabbit-on-windows-and-cygwin/) may be helpful.
-It will take about 20 minutes to complete if you donâ€™t have the Cygwin compiling packages already installed.
+It will take about 20 minutes to complete if you don’t have the Cygwin compiling packages already installed.
 Some further troubleshooting may be required.

 To install on Ubuntu, the following packages need to be installed:

 (Ubuntu 12.04)

 ```